 This is the old town of Bilbao that is also called “7 Calles” by the locals, the reason being that the area is made up of seven narrow little streets that are some of the oldest in Bilbao.
 It is believed to have been a resting place on the Santiago de Compostela trail.
 Now it’s a vibrant little section of town filled with shops, restaurants, and plenty of cafes.

 Some of these stores sell “santiaguitos” which are marshmallow sweets blessed on the day of St Blas and are supposed to heal what ails you :-).

-Also located in the Casco Viejo is this museum that houses fossils roughly 430,000 years!
+Also located in the Casco Viejo is this museum that houses fossils of roughly 430,000 years!
 All traces of the past history of the Basque region are housed here.
-Statues, fortified villages models and Roman rule life are just some of the artifacts that can be found there.
+Statues, fortified village models, and Roman rule life are just some of the artifacts that can be found there.